David Ducourtioux

 David Ducourtioux (born 11 April 1978) is a French former professional footballer who played as a defender.
-He is currently a part of Lille OSC' academy staff.
+He is currently a part of RC Lens' academy staff.

-Career

 Coaching career

-After working a few years for Union Nationale des Footballeurs Professionels, better known as just UNFP, Ducourtioux joined RC Strasbourg Alsace as assistant coach of Thierry Laurey.
+After working a few years for Union Nationale des Footballeurs Professionnels, better known as just UNFP, Ducourtioux joined RC Strasbourg Alsace as assistant coach of Thierry Laurey.
 He left the position in May 2020.
 Two days later, he was appointed manager of Gazélec Ajaccio.
 He left the club at the end of May 2022.

 In July 2022, Ducourtioux joined Lille OSC's academy as a coordinator and assistant to the center’s general manager, Jean-Michel Vandamme.